qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

 For accessing raster files, GDAL library is used.
 It supports a wide range of file formats.
 In case you have troubles with opening some files, check whether your GDAL has support for the particular format (not all formats are available by default).
-To load a raster from a file, specify its file name and base name
+To load a raster from a file, specify its file name and base name:

 ::